Bad ABS Module Symptoms: How to Diagnose and Fix It

 If you’ve diagnosed the module as the source of the problem, you have several options for repairing or replacing it:

 1) Rebuilding or Replacement: In most cases, the unit must be repaired by a professional rebuilder or replaced with a new or used unit.
-The module is connected to the ABS valve body and can be removed easily using a regular or security TORX bit.
+The module is connected to the ABS valve body and can be easily removed with a regular or security TORX bit.

 • The least expensive way is to remove it and send it off to a module rebuilder like modulemasters.com.
-That way, your module can be repaired without having to deal with reprogramming.
+That way, your module can be repaired without reprogramming.
 Rebuilding prices vary, but are often in the $200 range.

 • The 2nd least expensive way is to find a used module.
 However, once installed in your vehicle, it must be reprogrammed to match your vehicle’s VIN.
 The ABS module programming must communicate properly with the ECM and Body control module, and it must know the exact year, make, model, and factory features for your vehicle, as well as the factory vehicle weight.
-Any repair shop that has programming capabilities can reprogram an ABS module as long as you locate the exact replacement part number for your vehicle.
+Any repair shop with programming capabilities can reprogram an ABS module, provided you locate the exact replacement part number for your vehicle.

-• The most expensive way to fix the problem is to buy a brand new ABS module and then have it programmed to your vehicle.
-New ABS module prices range from as little as $500 to as much as $2,200 depending on the vehicle.
+• The most expensive way to fix the problem is to buy a brand-new ABS module and then have it programmed to your vehicle.
+New ABS module prices range from $500 to $2,200, depending on the vehicle.

 Reinstalling the new, used, or rebuilt ABS module